Juliebear29/Juliebear29/README.md

 I am an undergraduate biology major with a business minor

-Career goal is to become a nurse and work part-time in Real estate
+My career goal is to become a nurse and work part-time in Real estate

+🤔 I’m looking for help with internship opportunities

 ![IMG_2582](https://github.com/user-attachments/assets/19434ba2-5a55-4520-8169-9d6f73dfa731)